 How are rates calculated

-Before rates are calculated, Council is required to categorise land into one of four categories, residential, farming, business or mining.
+Before rates are calculated, Council is required to categorise land into one of four categories; residential, farming, business or mining.
 Council then levies rates using a combination of a set 'base' amount for each category, plus a cents in the dollar amount applied to the land value as determined by the NSW Valuer General.
 These values are determined on a three year cycle.
-A valuation occurred in 2016 with the land values being used for rating as from 1 July 2017.
+The Valuer General will be sending a revaluation in early 2020, with the new values effective from 1 July 2020.

 If you take a look at your next rates notice you will see that it also includes charges for waste services, which is the cost to service your general waste, recycling and garden organics kerbside bins, a stormwater management fee and a NSW State Government levy, that helps keep the Hunter River catchment healthy.

 The levy for the Hunter Central Rivers Catchment Management Rate is collected and paid monthly to Hunter Local Land Services.
 Council retains 5% of this levy as commission.